openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 ![discovery picture](doc/speedmonitor.png)

-Alternatively, you may add the WebThing as a openHAB Thing by using a webthing.thing file that has to be located inside the things folder.
+Alternatively, you may add the WebThing as an openHAB Thing by using a webthing.thing file that has to be located inside the things folder.

 ```
 Thing  webthing:generic:speedmonitor [ webThingURI="http://192.168.1.27:9496/0" ]